Chalazion and its homeopathic treatment without surgery

 What are the chances of recovery from Chalazion with homeopathy?

-• Excellent result: Homeopathy offers excellent results in the cases with 2-3 styes or chalazia which are present for a few months.
+• Excellent result: Homeopathy offers excellent results in cases with 2-3 styes or chalazia which are present for a few months.

 • Good result: Good recovery can be observed in the cases where chalazia are 3-10 in number or recurrent chalazia happen to occur for a couple of years.

-• Not so good result: One may find poor results in cases with very large, multiple, and hardened chalazia.
+• Not-so-good result: One may find poor results in cases with very large, multiple, and hardened chalazia.

 Commonly prescribed homeopathic medicines in chalazion: